 1. In the seev.033 (CAIN – CorporateActionInstruction) message, in sequence BeneficialOwnerDetails, add a new optional and non-repeatable element WithholdingTaxRate typed with RateAndAmountFormat37Choice providing the rate as a choice between a percentage rate, a unknown rate value as the code UKWN and a rate as an amount as illustrated here below and as defined in ISO 15022 above:

-2. In the seev.034 (CAIS – CorporateActionInstructionStatusAdvice) message, add 3 new rejection reason code TAXI, TAXM, TAXN as defined in ISO 15022 above in the data type code list RejectedReason48Code typing the element “Code” in the sequence InstructionProcessingStatus/Rejected/Reason/ReasonCode and also in the data type code list PendingReason14code typing the element “Code” in sequence InstructionProcessingStatus/Pending/Reason/ReasonCode as illustrated here below:
+2. In the seev.034 (CAIS – CorporateActionInstructionStatusAdvice) message, add 3 new rejection reason code ITAX, MTAX, NTAX as defined in ISO 15022 above in the data type code list RejectedReason48Code typing the element “Code” in the sequence InstructionProcessingStatus/Rejected/Reason/ReasonCode and also in the data type code list PendingReason14code typing the element “Code” in sequence InstructionProcessingStatus/Pending/Reason/ReasonCode as illustrated here below:

 Working Group Meeting